trinwin/Biller/README.md

 ## 🌟 Features

+- 🙍🏻‍♀️ Signup/Login with Biller
+- 🔏 Protect your data with JWT authentication
 - 🏦 Connect to your Bank online account (Chase, Wells Fargo, etc.)
 - 📑 Connect to utilities account (PG&E, comcast, etc.)
 - 💳 Manage your credit card usage